pebble-hacks/locale_framework/README.md

 ]
 ```

-* Compile application and install!
+* Compile your application and install!

 > Note: `localize.c` is hard-coded to simplify testing (currently Spanish),
-> modify `localize.c` lines 7 & 8 to use automatically detected system locale.
+> replace line 8 with line 7 in `localize.c` to use automatically detected
+> system locale.

+### Adding More Languages

+If you wish to add more translations in the future, repeat *Generating
+Translation Resources* to obtain new translation binary resources.
+You will also
+need to do this in the event that you modify any of your strings.